kevinpalm/udacity_smartcab/project_report.md

 does the agent perform best?
 How well does the final driving agent perform?

-I tried setting epsilon to a couple different values between 0.001 and 0.1.
+**ANSWER 4**: I tried setting epsilon to a couple different values between 0.001 and 0.1.
 0.015 ended up working the best for optimizing my total destinations reached.

+For my assumed Q estimation for unknown states, I tried -1, 0, 1, 5, and
+10. I definitely had the most success with 1 - some of the more extreme values had strange consequencies, like my smartcab not moving at all.

+For gamma, I actually found that setting it extremely low resulted in a better Average Destinations Reached value, but at the expense of Average Rewards per Turn.
+So while gamma=0.001 was great for getting the cab to the destination, I think the cab was driving terrible/inefficiently to get there.
+I ended up with a value of gamma=0.1 as a middle ground.

+For alpha, I tried a pretty wide range of values again, from 0.0001 to 0.9999.
+I ended up going for 0.28, for the reason that somewhere between 0.25 and 0.3 I tended to get perfect destination totals for the second half of each experiment.

 **QUESTION 5**: Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur